Here's everything you need to know about camping out at Whare Flat Folk Festival

 Rubbish and Recycling

-Bins for recycling and rubbish are available on site
+Bins for recycling and rubbish are available on site.
+Take away any glass bottles you have brought with you.

 Help us to reduce waste - bring refillable water bottles and your own food containers